base-org/RIP-7755-poc/frontend/README.md

 ## Usage

-Once the application is running, you can access it via your web browser.
-Use Coinbase Wallet to connect to the Ethereum networks and start bridging ETH between Arbitrum Sepolia and Base Sepolia.
+Once the application is running, access it through your browser.
+Follow these steps:

+1. **Connect Your Wallet**: Use Coinbase Wallet to connect to the Ethereum networks.
+2. **Select Source and Destination Networks**: Choose **Arbitrum Sepolia** and **Base Sepolia** as the source and destination networks.
+3. **Bridge ETH**: Specify the amount of ETH you wish to transfer and confirm the transaction.

+---

+## Additional Information

+- Ensure both the backend service and frontend application are running simultaneously for full functionality.
+- For production deployment, consult the [Deployment Guide](../../deployment/README.md) or follow your organization's deployment pipeline.

+By following these steps, you can seamlessly bridge ETH between networks and experience the power of the RIP-7755 protocol in action.